TV vs projector: Which is best?

 - Brightness: brighter is not necessarily better when it comes to buying the best projector.
 A projector needs to produce enough light to fill a screen, without being so bright that it gets tiring to watch over time.
 Projector brightness is measured in lumens, and you usually end up paying a premium for a high lumen rating so don’t be dazzled by the numbers.
 For a projector that will be used in a darkened room, between 1,300 and 1,500 lumens is plenty.
 You'll only need more if there is more ambient light in your room.

-- Screen options - the cheapest option for a projector screen is to use a wall, although the quality of the experience depends on its smoothness.
+- Screen options - the cheapest option for a projector screen is to use a wall, although the quality of the experience depends on its smoothness, and obviously colour.
 You can improve this with special reflective paint, but it’s also worth considering a dedicated projector screen.
 Manual projector screens come in various types, including tripod or wall mounted.
 There are also motorised projector screens, including premium screens that can be stored away when not in use.

 - Connectivity - you can connect lots of different video and image devices to a projector, in the same way you would with an HD TV.
-Composite or component video handles the standard definition sources, while HDMI sockets are for high-definition video equipment, such as Blu-ray players, games consoles or a Sky HD box.
+Composite or component video handles the standard definition sources, while HDMI sockets are for high-definition video equipment, such as Blu-ray players, games consoles or a Sky box.
 It’s possible to show photos from memory sticks via the projector’s USB ports, or to hook up a PC or laptop using the VGA monitor sockets.
 You’ll want to secure and hide any cables if you choose to permanently-install your projector.

 Other things to consider